kmcphail/SpatialDB/Report.md

  - [X] KM
  - [ ] DM

 Three main sources formed our database: the eBird Basic Dataset from Cornell, the Protected Areas Database of the United States from USGS, and TIGER/Line Shapefiles from the U.S. Census Bureau.
+The download for the former source consists of a tab-delimited text file, imported as a table using the SQL copy command and assigned point geometry derived from longitude and latitude field values.
 The latter two sources were obtained as shapefiles and uploaded to our SQL database using PostGIS’ shp2pgsql and psql command line expressions.
-The download for the former source consists of a tab-delimited text file, imported as a table using the SQL copy command and assigned point geometry derived from longitude and latitude field values.

 - [ ] **Expectations & Transition to Section 2**:
  - [ ] KM
  - [ ] DM

 Although the raw data we obtained has the potential for extensive analytical research, our database will primarily cater to the average outdoor enthusiast and thus many of the original fields proved unnecessary.
-Our goal in combining these resources is developing a search tool that is both comprehensive and practical at a local scale.
+Our goal in combining these resources is to develop a bird species search tool that is both comprehensive and practical at a local scale.

 ### Section 2: Database Design & Manipulation